The Elephant.

 >hugs!<

-5. Lissy on April 13, 2010 at 2:42 pm
+Lissy April 13, 2010 at 2:42 pm

 I’m excited to see what you got accomplished!
 I can always use new ideas.
-If I start in the kitchen I have a hard time getting anywhere else, but I share a a house with 2.5 households – and I’m the one at home cleaning the most. :P Getting rid of what I don’t use/need and assigning a place to everything else is my best cleaning tip.
+If I start in the kitchen I have a hard time getting anywhere else, but I share a a house with 2.5 households – and I’m the one at home cleaning the most. 😛 Getting rid of what I don’t use/need and assigning a place to everything else is my best cleaning tip.
 Make it as easy as possible for your family to help you put things away.

-7. Jennifer on May 12, 2010 at 10:09 am
+Jennifer May 12, 2010 at 10:09 am

 I am so with you on this one!
 For the first time in a long time, last night I was able to have the YW meet in the kitchen for the Family History class I taught.
 It wasn’t perfect, but nobody stuck to the chairs!
 Now on to the rest of the house!

-8. Barefoot on May 19, 2010 at 7:30 pm
+Barefoot May 19, 2010 at 7:30 pm

 Can’t wait to hear about your journey sine our kids are basicaliy the same ages

-9. Angela on June 7, 2010 at 8:41 pm
+Angela June 7, 2010 at 8:41 pm

 Ooooo, Flylady!
 Love that gal!
 Decluttering has made a huge difference in my home; having permission to get rid of a ton of kid’s stuff had made everyone happier (and a whole lot of my stuff as well) My home is evolving into one where everything I have, I love.